meltwater/awsudo/docs/architecture/ADR_001_Latest_aws_and_nodejs_in_Docker.md

 ## Consequences

-* Docker images with current dependencies will be available
+* Docker images with current dependencies will be available.
-* Sliding versions may break dependents that directly rely on the unspecific dependency
+* Sliding versions may break dependents that directly rely on the unspecific dependency.

 [#67]: https://github.com/meltwater/awsudo/issues/67
 [node image]: https://hub.docker.com/_/node